 When it comes to building a family, most intended parents will find themselves considering different options, including surrogacy and adoption.
-Choosing the one that best suits your family ideal will depend on many different factor.
+Choosing the one that best suits your family’s ideal will depend on many different factors.

 These two family-building paths have some similarities—they are both rewarding and life-changing journeys to parenthood—but at the same time, they are very different.